ivan-si/PrivacyGuard/README.md

 A simple Flask application (`wpltracker.py`) was used during development to simulate basic tracking and fingerprinting scenarios.
 It includes routes to serve tracker scripts (like `trackerbf.js` which performs canvas fingerprinting) and log received data, allowing for controlled testing of the extension's blocking and spoofing capabilities.

-*(You would typically include the `wpltracker.py` code or link to it here if sharing the repository)*

 ## Installation (Unpacked Extension)